rstemmer/musicdb/docs/source/usage/scripts.rst

 All scripts have no command line arguments.
 The last code examples in each subsection give an impression of what the script does.

+In the source directory, the scripts described in this chapter can be found in ``scrips/helper``.
+When installing MusicDB, they get copied into the server directory that is part of the ``$PATH`` variable.
+So the scripts can be executed from anywhere in the shell.

 When and how to use these scripts will be shown in the following code example:

 .. code-block:: bash